BuilderIO/builder/packages/sdks/SSR_AB_TEST.md

   - It will update the cookie to the winning variant.
   - it will modify the styles:
-    - Hydration frameworks: delete all `display: none` styles.
+    - React: delete all `display: none` styles.
     - Other frameworks: update the CSS to hide losing variants only.

 - `updateVariantVisibility` will run for each variant:
-  - Hydration frameworks: it will delete the node if it's not the winning variant,
+  - React: it will delete the node if it's not the winning variant,
   - Other frameworks: it will hide the node if it's not the winning variant

 Both scripts and the variant style tag "self-destruct" in hydration frameworks by removing themselves, as they are not needed anymore.

+And as a last extra step for Svelte/Solid/Vue: on the second CSR, we unmount everything except for the winning variant.